Fourier transform inequalities, lattice point discrepancy, asymptotic behavior, oscillatory integrals: Auxiliary results

-for any permutations of signs of the arguments at the right-hand side.
+for any permutations of signs.
 Hence, we may assume that $\alpha,\beta\ge0$.
-Furthermore, thanks to the symmetry of (\ref{FourierBallEq1}) and (\ref{FourierBallEq2}), we may without loss of generality assume that $\beta\ge\alpha$. \end{rem}
+Furthermore, thanks to the symmetry in $x,y$ in (\ref{almostRadial}), we may without loss of generality assume that $\beta\ge\alpha$.
+Consequently, it is sufficient to estimate $\widehat{f}(\alpha,\beta)$ on the sector